Halfnelson Demo Album

 If you are a Sparks fan however since the early 70's and you are fascinated by the Bearsville releases, then you would simply adore this album, like I do.
 Someone recently said to me: "Do you ever see the Maels bettering this?"
 Quite frankly, I've had my doubts.

-Obviously though, Ron and Russell have reinvented and improved themselves many times through the years and my fascination with this particular album has probably been caused by the long time of looking for it and the mystique surrounding that era and my growing curiousity.
+Obviously though, Ron and Russell have reinvented and improved themselves many times through the years and my fascination with this particular album has probably been caused by the long time of looking for it and the mystique surrounding that era combined with my growing curiousity.
 The same goes, for instance, for the demo recordings they did in 1973, prior to Kimono My House.
 I was aware of these recordings very early on and when I finally heard them, they also represented something very special, probably for the very same reason.

 With the release of several amazing albums during the first part of the 21st century, the Maels have proven once again their innovative genius.
 Nonetheless, this album stands as a unique historic document of the early Sparks days and to me, it will always be part of their most fascinating work.